South-West Queensland - Remote Outback Birds & Wildlife

 Meals included: B L D

-Own arrangements to transfer to Longreach airport and depart or continue on our Inala Outback Queensland Tour today.
+Own arrangements to transfer to Mount Isa airport and depart.

-11 nights’ accommodation, specialist guides and transport, meals, entrance fees and activities as mentioned in the itinerary including fossicking licenses if required.
+4 nights accommodation on Winton pre-tour extension and 12 nights’ accommodation on Southwest Queensland main tour, specialist guides and transport, meals, entrance fees and activities as mentioned in the itinerary.

 International and domestic airfares, gratuities, alcoholic beverages, snacks, internet, laundry or other items of a personal nature.